TamilanPeriyasamy/ApkDecompiler/README.md

 # ApkDecompiler
- This tool decompile apk resources and rebuild.
+ This tool decode apk resources and rebuild them after making some modifications.